LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

 You see that `controllers.Application.index` returns an `Action` that will handle the request.
-An `Action` must return a `Result` that represent the HTTP response to send back to the Web browser.
+An `Action` must return a `Result` that represents the HTTP response to send back to the web browser.

 > **Note:** Read more about [[Actions|ScalaActions]].